Why Most Beginners Fail at Affiliate Marketing

 You need to understand:

-Most beginners try to figure everything out from random YouTube videos.
-That leads to confusion, mixed strategies, and burnout.
+Most beginners try to figure this out from random YouTube videos…

 5. They Quit Too Early